Fizz14/GameEngine/README.md

 -change WinMain() to main()

--change getCurrentDir() in globals.cpp
+-initialize g_linux to 1 in globals.cpp

--change .qoi to .png

--add lines to convert .qoi to .png on-the-fly for level tiles.

 -change line endings for saves/configs